Types of rape: Custodial rape

 Custodial rape is rape perpetrated by a person employed by the state in a supervisory or custodial position, such as a police officer, public servant or jail or hospital employee.
 It includes the rape of children in institutional care such as orphanages.

 Custodial rape has been reported in India, Jamaica, Pakistan, Bangladesh, Malaysia, Sri Lanka, Iran, Cambodia, Nigeria, Kenya, Zambia and the United States.

 In India custodial rape has been a major focus of women's rights organizations, and has been an official category of rape defined under law since 1983.
 Indian law says this type of rape takes advantage of the rapist's position of authority and is therefore subject to extra penalty.

 The term custodial rape is sometimes used broadly to include rape by anyone in a position of authority such as an employer, money-lender, contractor or landlord, but under Indian law it refers only to government employees.
 Victims of custodial rape are frequently minorities, people who are poor, or low-status for example because of their caste.
 Researchers say custodial rape is part of a broader pattern of custodial abuse, which can also include torture and murder.

 Perpetrator types

 Nicholas Groth has described three types of rape, based on the goal of the rapist.
 This includes the anger rapist, power rapist and sadistic rapist.
 According to Howard Barbaree, a psychologist at Queen's University in Kingston, Ontario, most rapes are impulsive and opportunistic, and committed by people who may commit other impulsive acts, including impulsive crimes.
 These rapists tend to show no anger except in response to their victim's resistance, and use little unnecessary force.

+Drug-facilitated sexual assault

+Drug-facilitated sexual assault is a sexual assault (rape or otherwise) carried out on a person after the person has become intoxicated due to being under the influence of any mind-altering substances, such as having consumed alcohol or been intentionally administered another date rape drug.
+This is already mentioned in a 1938 film Pygmalion.
+In the 21st century saw many legal systems recognize rape of unconscious or incapacitated as illegal.
+A notable case was the Pelicot rape case, later leading to a CNN investigation exposing a global online communities, where participants shared information and advice on how perform such acts and even sharing footage of such acts.